simonw/sqlite-utils/docs/cli.rst

 You can include named parameters in your where clause and populate them using one or more ``--param`` options::

     $ sqlite-utils convert content.db articles headline 'value.upper()' \
-        --where "headline like :like" \
+        --where "headline like :query" \
-        --param like '%cat%'
+        --param query '%cat%'

 The ``--dry-run`` option will output a preview of the conversion against the first ten rows, without modifying the database.